NoelV11/Secode/README.md

 - CWE Number associated with it
 - A brief description about the vulnerability
 - Alternative function that you can use, like
-1. which are totally safe from exploits OR
+     1. which are totally safe from exploits
      2. A precautionary measure/ Practice that can be performed, to prevent exploitation of code.

 ## Roadmap

 - Dockerize this tool, to provide support across all platforms
-- Extend functionalities within the tool, such as 1.Web Code scanning of languages like JSON, HTML and PHP and 2.Application Code scanning like Java and Kotlin.
+- Extend functionalities within the tool, such as
+    1. Web Code scanning of languages like JSON, HTML and PHP and
+    2. Application Code scanning like Java and Kotlin.